bahrain-uob/VoiceMate/README.md

 ![Image description](./Images/Add_cognito.png)

-After that download the lambda function file by clicking [here](https://github.com/bahrain-uob/VoiceMate/blob/master/src/sumerian-text-process-function.zip).
+Now, we need to setup our Lambda function.
+The Lambda function will pre-process the transcribed text.
+Download the [provided Lambda function](https://github.com/bahrain-uob/VoiceMate/blob/master/src/sumerian-text-process-function.zip).

-Go to the Aws [lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions).
+Go to the **AWS Lambda** console.

 ![Image description](./Images/Lambda_console.png)

-Click on Create function
+Click on **Create function**.

 ![Image description](./Images/Create_function.png)

-Keep the default setting and give any name to your function.
+Keep the default settings and give a name to your function.

 ![Image description](./Images/Function_name.png)

-Then click on create function.
+Then click on **Create function**.

-In the Function code section, expand the Code entry type drop-down list, and then choose Upload a .ZIP file.
+In the function code section, expand the Code entry type drop-down list, and then choose **Upload a .zip** file.

 ![Image description](./Images/Upload_zip.png)

-After you have uploaded the zip file successfully, copy the ARN number.
+After you have uploaded the zip file successfully, copy the **ARN number**.

 ![Image description](./Images/Copy_Arn.png)

-Go back to the sumerian editor.
-First in the entities pannel click on the character and then in the script pannel click on the edit scipt icon (pencil icon).
+Go back to the Sumerian editor.
+First in the **Entities** panel, click on the entity named "Habib" and then in the **Script** panel, click on the edit scipt icon (pencil icon).

 ![Image description](./Images/Edit_code.png)

 It will open a new window.
-In the animation script replace the highlighted code with the ARN number that you copied in the previous step while creating the lamba function.
+In the **AnimationScript** replace the highlighted code with the **ARN number** that you copied in the previous step while creating the Lambda function.

 ![Image description](./Images/Change_code.png)